marionettejs/backbone.marionette/docs/marionette.collectionview.md

   },

   // Called after all children have been appended into the elBuffer
-  appendBuffer: function(collectionView, buffer) {
+  appendHtml: function(collectionView, buffer) {
     collectionView.$el.append(buffer);
   },

-  // called on initialize and after appendBuffer is called
+  // called on initialize and after appendHtml is called
   initRenderBuffer: function() {
     this.elBuffer = document.createDocumentFragment();
   }